Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions

-In each infoset $I \in \mc I_i$, every pair of nodes $h, h' \in I$ must have the same set of actions. \item For each nature node $h$, a distribution $p(\cdot |h)$ over the actions available to nature at node $h$. \end{enumerate} \end{definition} We will use the following notational conventions: $A(h)$ or $A(I)$ denotes the set of available actions at a node $h$ or infoset $I$. $\preceq$ denotes the partial order created by the tree: if $h, h'$ are nodes, infosets or sequences, $h \preceq h'$ means $h$ is an ancestor of $h'$ or $h' = h$.
-If $S$ is a set of nodes, $h \succeq S$ (resp. $h \preceq S$) means $h \succeq h'$ (resp. $h \preceq h'$) for some $h' \in S$.
-If $I$ is an infoset and $a$ is an action at $I$, then $Ia = \{ ha : h \in I \}$. $\land$ denotes the lowest common ancestor relation: $h \land h'$ is the deepest node $h^*$ of the tree for which $h^* \preceq h, h'$.
-At a given node $h$, the {\em sequence} ${\sf seq}_i(h)$ for a team or player $i$ is the list of infosets reached and actions played by $i$.
+In each infoset $I \in \mc I_\team$, every pair of nodes $h, h' \in I$ must have the same set of actions. \item For each nature node $h$, a distribution $p(\cdot |h)$ over the actions available to nature at node $h$. \end{enumerate} \end{definition} It will sometimes be convenient to discuss the individual {\em players} on a team.
+In this context, for each team $\team \in \{\pmax, \pmin\}$, we will assume that $\team$ itself is a set of distinct players, and there is a map $P_\team : \mc I_\team \to \team$ denoting which member of the team plays at each infoset $I \in \mc I_\team$.